anshu0612/data_engineering/section1_data_pipeline/README.md

 ### Data Pipeline
 ![Model](data_pipeline.png)

+Processing large scale data within Airflow tasks does not scale and should only be used in cases where the data are limited in size.
+A better option for scalability is to offload any heavy-duty processing to a Spark, then use Airflow to orchestrate the jobs.

+In this data pipeline, the Airflow tasks are run by Spark.
+The data manipulation is accomplished using PySpark SQL.

 #### The Airflow DAG -- executed at 1 am daily -- consists of 4 tasks:

 - Task 1 **read_file_and_drop_nan_names**: Reads csv from the data path (from `data\raw_data`) and removes rows with `name` as NaN.
 The processed csv is then saved as a new file - `dataset_v1.csv`